 The events of recent years have shown to what lengths governments are willing to go to covertly get their hands on as much information as possible, beyond any law and constitution.
 While at the same time huge global corporations are harvesting and monetizing as much data about your life as possible.

 Don't be a sheep.
 Don't be a product.
 Don't be a naive fool.
 Be aware, vigilant and exercise your rights.
 Take your own personal privacy seriously, because it will be constantly under attack now and in the future.

-Some topics I find interesting are: censorship, illegal or immoral surveillance of people through digital technology, invasion of privacy, network neutrality, general ethics, libre software and open standards, interoperability concerns, hostile copyright legislation, source code patenting issues and Digital Restriction Management (DRM) technologies.
-Raising public awareness about issues such as these is important.
+I support EFN, a Norwegian civil liberties organization.
+It is a sister organization to the better known Electronic Frontier Foundation.
+Some topics I find interesting are censorship, illegal or immoral surveillance of people through digital technology, invasion of privacy, network neutrality, libre software and open standards, interoperability concerns, hostile copyright legislation and DRM, source code patents and personally identifiable information in the age of modern society.
+Raising public awareness about issues such as these is an important matter.